Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software: Methodology

-These projects were selected for their demanding high-throughput and low-latency requirements.
-Each task in \texttt{PerfOpt} captures a real-world optimization scenario involving issues such as algorithmic inefficiencies, suboptimal data structures, or concurrency bottlenecks.
-Concrete tasks were selected via purposive sampling~\cite{baltes:22}, i.e., the first author manually searched for code contributions in each project that fulfilled the following acceptance criteria: (1) the contribution was fixing a performance problem, (2) the contribution included at least one JMH benchmark to demonstrate the improvement, (3) running the benchmark on the original and improved version of the code showed a performance improvement, and (4), the code changes were concise, affecting fewer than 3 files, to exclude large-scale refactoring.
+It is important to note that constructing a reliable and realistic performance benchmark suite is significantly more challenging than traditional functional bug datasets---for our RQs, we required a high-quality dataset of issues that, rather than demonstrating behavior that violates the functional requirements, have demonstrable performance deficiencies.
+Concrete tasks were selected from projects via purposive sampling~\cite{baltes:22}.
+To ensure high quality, we screened more than 3000 commits among 30 open-source projects to initially identify 116 potential candidates that met our strict acceptance criteria: (1) the contribution was fixing a performance problem, (2) the contribution included at least one JMH benchmark to demonstrate the improvement, (3) running the benchmark on the original and improved version of the code showed a performance improvement, and (4), the code changes were concise, affecting no more than three files, to exclude large-scale refactoring (while still enabling assessment of difficult multi-file performance changes, as per our study goal).

-Each commit that met all four of these criteria was then subjected to a two-step validation process: \textbf{functional verification} using unit tests and \textbf{performance validation} using JMH.
-After confirming a raw performance improvement, we formally determine if that improvement is statistically meaningful.
+Each commit meeting the criteria was then subjected to a two-step validation process: \textbf{functional verification} using unit tests and \textbf{performance validation} using JMH.
+After confirming a raw performance improvement, we formally determined whether that improvement was statistically significant.
 Each execution of a benchmark yields a set of performance measurements.
-A task is only included in the dataset if the performance difference for that set of observations between the original code and the developer-written solution is statistically significant according to a Wilcoxon signed-rank test~\cite{Wilcoxon45:mww} ($p < 0.05$) and demonstrates at least a medium effect size according to the Vargha-Delaney A12~\cite{Vargha00:Measure} measure ($A12 \geq 0.64$).
-That is, we only include tasks where we know a performance improvement is possible, that have at least one developer-written benchmark that demonstrates the improvement, and where we can replicate the improvement in our measurement infrastructure.
+A task is only included in the dataset if the performance difference for that set of observations between the original code and the developer-written solution is statistically significant according to a Wilcoxon signed-rank test~\cite{Wilcoxon45:mww} ($p < 0.05$) and demonstrates at least a medium effect size according to the Vargha-Delaney $\hat{A}_{12}$~\cite{Vargha00:Measure} measure ($\hat{A}_{12} \geq 0.64$).
+This resulted in the final set of 65 high-quality cases from four projects, where we know a performance improvement is possible, verified by developer benchmarks, and statistically replicable in our measurement infrastructure.